higherkindness/mu-scala/microsite/src/main/docs/reference/source-generation.md

 messages should be encoded on the wire.
 This should match the format you chose for the `muSrcGenIdlType` setting:

-* For Protobuf, choose `SerializationType.Protobuf`
+* For Protobuf, there is no need to configure this setting, as there is only one possible serialization type
 * For Avro, choose either `SerializationType.Avro` or `SerializationType.AvroWithSchema`.
     * If you choose `Avro`, it means your client and server must always use exactly the same version of the schema.